Milo Ventimiglia Cozies Up With Kelly Egarian and All the Other Things You Didn't See on TV at the 2017 Emmys

 Sarah Paulson Fangirled Over Robin Wright: The two TV leading ladies ran into eachother on the red carpet, and Paulson couldn't help but freak out a little bit.
 After they shook hands and chatted for a bit, an onlooker told E!
 News Paulson turned around and gushed to her inner circle over how much she loves Wright's work.

-Tony Hale Fangirled Over Rachel Bloom: The Arrested Development star couldn't help but gush to Rachel Bloom over how much he loves Crazy Ex-Girlfriend, noting that he's on episode 4.
+Tony Hale Fangirled Over Rachel Bloom: The Arrested Development star gushed to Rachel Bloom over how much he loves Crazy Ex-Girlfriend, noting that he's on episode 4.

-Shailene Woodley Is Running Around Without Shoes: The actress was spotted running to the bathroom without shoes on—in a totally Woodley way!
+Shailene Woodley Is Running Around Without Shoes: The Big Little Lies actress was spotted running to the bathroom without shoes on—in a totally Woodley way!

 David Fisher/REX/Shutterstock; Kevin Mazur/WireImage